Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 Before I go any further, I want to remind you of the kinds of images possible on a star tracker.
 There are plenty of night sky photographs shared on Instagram and other social media platforms from adventurous locations, and some of them are downright phenomenal.

-However, many of them are ultra-wide field shots of the sky, lacking the reach needed to reveal wonderous deep-sky objects such as nebulae and galaxies.
-Being a deep-sky astrophotographer means that I aim to expose the incredible objects seemingly hidden in our night sky, and a star tracker helps me accomplish this.
+However, many of them are ultra-wide field shots of the sky, lacking the reach needed to reveal wondrous deep-sky objects such as nebulae and galaxies.
+As a deep-sky astrophotographer, I aim to reveal the incredible objects hidden in our night sky, and a star tracker helps me achieve this.

 Deep-Sky Astrophotography using a Star Tracker.
 Canon EOS Ra, Canon RF 15-35mm F/2.8 on a Sky-Watcher Star Adventurer.